Teddy Indra Wijaya: Military career

 Teddy was an Indonesian Army cadet officer throughout his early military education.
 As a cadet, he served as the Kalemustar (chairman of the Cadet Consultation Institute) in the Cadet Corps.
 He was also active in the Drumband GSCL and represented the Army, Navy, and Air Force Academies as the sole representative at the 13th International Cadet Conference at the National Defence Academy of Japan in 2010.
 He graduated from Indonesian Military Academy in 2011.

 During Teddy's service as a young military officer in the Indonesian Army, he underwent military training both domestically and abroad, including training in Command School, Kopassus on 2012; Anti-Terror Task Force, Kopassus in 2013; Free Fall Jump, Kopassus in 2014; Airborne Guide, Kopassus in 2015; Intelligence School in Australia, circa 2015; attended United States Army Infantry School, United States Army Airborne School and United States Army Air Assault School in 2019; and United States Army Ranger School in 2020.
 He also received the title of International Honor Graduate, Commandant's List Award, and Gold APFT from the United States Army Air Assault School in 2019.

-Teddy earned his bachelor's degree of Arts in International Relations from General Ahmad Yani University in 2012, and a master's degree of Arts in Terrorism Studies from the University of Indonesia in 2021.
-His thesis for master's degree was titled "Pengaruh Evolusi Jaringan Teroris Terhadap Efektivitas Kontra-Terorisme Indonesia".